Cauchy-Born Rule from Microscopic Models with Non-convex Potentials: Main results for abstract perturbations

 Introducing the perturbative components of the free energy by

-we can rewrite the $W_{N, \beta}$ and the free energy $W_\beta$ defined in \eqref{eq:defWN} and \eqref{eq:defW} as
+we can rewrite the $W_{\!\beta, N}$ and the free energy $W_{\!\beta}$ defined in \eqref{eq:defWN} and \eqref{eq:defW} as

-Here, in both expressions the last term is a constant independent of $F$.
+Here, in both expressions, the last term is a constant independent of $F$.
+Equations \eqref{eq:initialfinal}--\eqref{eq:Zpertcomp} and \eqref{eq:defvarsigmaN}--\eqref{eq:sigmaexprN} give the desired splitting of the partition function and the free energy into a leading order low temperature contribution and a remainder.
+The main task is to control the remainder.

-It will be useful to generalise our formulation slightly and, instead of a particular $\Kcal_{F,\beta,\Uscr}$ above, to consider a general function $\Kcal: \Gcal\to\R^m$ and, instead of the quadratic form $\QU$ depending on $\Uscr$, to consider a general positive definite quadratic form $\Qscr$ and define the partition function
+To do so, we generalize the formulation slightly.
+Instead of a particular $\Kcal_{F,\beta,\Uscr}$ as above, we consider a general function $\Kcal: \Gcal\to\R$ and instead of the quadratic form $\QU$ depending on $\Uscr$, we consider a general positive definite quadratic form $\Qscr$.
+We then define the partition function